The best bases for your stay in Tuscany with NO car

 If you have more than a few days, I would suggest you divide your time between two towns, one of them Florence and another.
 My top option is to recommend Siena as the other.
 You can use each base for doing day trips to places nearby.
 As suggested above, you can easily reach Pisa and Lucca from Florence, while from Siena you could do day trips to southern Tuscany and into other areas surrounding Siena.
 Siena is a favorite of mine but generally underestimated by most travelers who most often don't even spend an entire day there.
 You can also do fun guided tours within the city and to the nearby surroundings without a worry about driving!

 A little harder to get to and move around from but still very doable would be to stay in San Gimignano.
 The fourteen medieval towers still standing tall over this enchanting town will charm you, and you will love this small town in the evenings when the crowds are gone.
 You can choose to stay in San Gimignano within the walls of the small town or just outside to experience the countryside, the views of the town and be within walking distance of restaurants in the evenings.
 You will have to take a bus from San Gimignano to Poggibonsi and from there continue by train or bus to other places nearby for day trips, so while it might take more time, with a bit of patience it is still very doable to use San Gimignano as your base.
 Here's more info on getting to San Gimignano and moving around without a car.
 Take a look at some guided tours in San Gimignano and nearby, easy to do without needing your own car.

-If you're interested mostly in the Chianti region, you can still consider using Greve in Chianti as your base even without a car.
+If you're interested in enjoying the Chianti region, you can still consider staying there using Greve in Chianti as your base even without having a car.
 Bus connects Greve and Florence, once in Florence you can easily move elsewhere, and some buses connect Greve to other nearby towns such as Panzano, Radda and Castellina but, to be honest, the service between these smaller towns is not ideal.
 Greve can thus be a great base even without a car but I recommend it more for those who plan to stay put and enjoy the countryside rather than those who want to be everywhere else but at their accommodation for most of every single day.
 Stay in Chianti to enjoy Chianti! :) In any case, read our article on how to move around Chianti which has information on buses.
 If you want to attempt moving around the area to do wine tasting by bus, here are some tips for wine tastings without a car.

 A final note for anyone planning a trip without a car in Tuscany: MAP out where the lodging you like is located in BEFORE booking your stay.
 We gets lots of requests for help from visitors who first book a stay in a farmhouse in the middle of the countryside and only after look for help in sorting out how to get there.
 In those cases, if you can't cancel your booking for one reason or another, you will have no choice but to rent a car or hire a private car with driver.